 Ultimately, the decision to visit Honolulu or Kauai will depend on individual preferences and what a traveler wants to experience during their trip.

 SIM CARD AT HAWAII AIRPORT

-I wouldn’t recommend you buy a sim card at Hawaii airport.
-If you wish to stay comfortable you can buy eSim online and if you aren’t in a hurry just go around phone shops in the city and compare prices to buy the cheapest sim card in Hawaii.
-Read here Unites States sim card for tourist and best United States eSim
+I wouldn’t recommend you to buy a sim card at Hawaii airport.
+If you wish comfort you can buy eSim online and if you aren’t in a hurry just go around phone shops in the city and compare prices to buy the cheapest sim card in Hawaii.

 You can find the cheapest United States eSim with Airalo United States eSim prepaid for $4.5 USD with 1 GB data valid for 7 days (USING DISCOUNT CODE GAMINTRAVELER 10%).

 A total of $40-50 USD would be the range of your budget for accommodation in Hawaii.
-There are hotels mid-budget for $100-150 USD and you can find luxury accommodations starting from $300 USD.
+There are hotels mid- budgeted $100-150 USD and you can find luxury accommodations starting from $300 USD.

 CLICK HERE TO BOOK YOUR ACCOMMODATION IN HAWAII BEFORE YOUR TRIP WITH BOOKING

 You can read Heymondo Vs Safetwing cheapest travel Insurance.
 You can get for $135 USD your Heymondo Travel Insurance with Heymondo discount code valid for 90 days.
 Read our full Heymondo Travel Insurance Review